donSchoe/p2pool-n/README.md

 Execoin:
 * Run P2Pool with the "--net execoin" option.
 * Run your miner program, connecting to 127.0.0.1 on port 9173.

+TenfiveCoin:
+* Run P2Pool with the "--net tenfivecoin" option.
+* Run your miner program, connecting to 127.0.0.1 on port 10579.

 Rotocoin:
 * Run P2Pool with the "--net rotocoin" option.